GELight/sml-client/README.md

 ```

 ### A complete browser example by using per CDN import

+>The complete example is also available as on [codepen.io](https://codepen.io/gelight/pen/YzpRgxL)

 1. Create a index.html file on your local computer
 2. Copy the sources below in your created html file and open it in your browser.
 ```html